-Task How to Specify which statistical values appear in the upper-right of the table Use the Upper right drop-down menu to choose from: Distance - A number between 0 and 1, with 0 being an exact match and 1 indicating no matching bases at all. %Identity - 100 (Number of identical bases, excluding ambiguous bases) / (The number of aligned pairs of bases considered during computation of distance). %Similar - 100 (Number of matching bases, including ambiguous bases that may be a possible match) / (The number of aligned pairs of bases considered during computation of distance). %Gaps - 100 (Gap count / (Gaps + Length)).
-Identical - Number of identical bases, excluding ambiguous bases.
-Similar - Number of matching bases, including ambiguous bases that may be a possible match.
+Task How to Specify which statistical values appear in the table Use the Values drop-down menu in the Upper right and Lower left sections to choose from: Distance - A number between 0 and 1, with 0 being an exact match and 1 indicating no matching bases at all. %Identity - 100% (Number of identical bases, excluding ambiguous bases) / (The number of aligned pairs of bases considered during computation of distance). %Similar - 100% (Number of matching bases, including ambiguous bases that may be a possible match) / (The number of aligned pairs of bases considered during computation of distance).
+Comparison of the content of the conte values appear may be a possible match) / (The number of aligned pairs of bases consider during computation of distance).
+Dissimilar - 100% - Similar (see above).